 While she was living in the Bay Area, Molly made frequent appearances with other local companies including the Mendocino Music Festival (Blonde, Die Entführung aus den Serail), Festival Opera (Echo, Ariadne auf Naxos), Pocket Opera (Anne Page, The Merry Wives of Windsor and Sylviane The Merry Widow) and Opera Parallèle (Women's Chorus, Ainadamar).
-Recently she has also been a participant in workshops for several new operas, including Jack Perla's Shalimar the Clown (Opera Theater St. Louis) and Mason Bates' The (R)evolution of Steve Jobs (Santa Fe Opera).
-Molly currently resides in Chicago, IL with her husband and two large cats, and two small dogs.
+She has also been a participant in workshops for several new operas, including Jack Perla's Shalimar the Clown (Opera Theater St. Louis) and Mason Bates' The (R)evolution of Steve Jobs (Santa Fe Opera) and performed in outreach and educational events for San Francisco Opera.
+Molly currently resides in Chicago, IL with her husband, two large cats, and two small dogs.